ZeroWasteTeam/Documentation/BuildSystem.md

   * Check "Include administrators"
   * And then click on "Create"
 * For Web applications
-  * Add a new rule with the same details for the branch pattern named "release-*"
+  * Add a new rule with the same details for the branch pattern named "rel-*"

 ## Examples